-To give a particular vehicle an adequate performance takes a particular level of power.
-This required power level depends on the mass of the vehicle, the top speed of the vehicle, the acceleration rate you require and the gradients it must climb.
-If you think of how your car behaves the above seems to be common sense.
+To give a vehicle a certain performance takes a particular level of power.
+This power level depends on the mass of the vehicle, the top speed of the vehicle, the acceleration rate you require and the gradients it must climb.

 Now electrical current causes heating.
-Motor, wiring and controller will all get hot and waste power.
+The motor, wiring and controller will all get hot and waste power.
 The heat wasted is proportional to the square of the current multiplied by the resistance.
-Other things being equal, that would cause losses on 24v to be half those on 12v, but of course it’s more complicated than that.
+Moving from 12V to 24V halves the current but halving the current reduces the heating losses to a quarter.

-There is another factor against 12v operation, except at low currents: MOSFETs need a good voltage to fully turn them on, so almost all of 4QD’s controllers use an internal 9v supply rail, which is adequate to ensure proper turn-on.
-However, there is not much difference between 9v and 12v.
-It does not take much current to be drawn from the battery before it drops 2v at its terminals.
-A small mount of extra drop in and wiring – and the 9v supply drops.
+There is another factor against 12V operation, except at low currents: MOSFETs need a good voltage to fully turn them on, almost all of 4QD’s controllers use an internal 9v supply rail, which is adequate to ensure proper turn-on.
+However, there is not much difference between 9V and 12V.
+It does not take much current to be drawn from the battery before it drops 2V at its terminals.
+A small mount of extra drop in the wiring and the internal 9V supply drops.
 After that, the available current from the controller drops quite quickly!
 Remember that the battery current is actually a chopped version of the motor current, see our circuits archive for more detail, so the inductance and resistance of the batteries and battery wiring all contribute to any voltage drop.

 For this reason, we would generally not advise 12v operation if the peak motor current is likely to be more than around 30-50 amps.